andig/sensonet/README.md

 ## How it works
 (1) vaillant-ebus
-To use this extension a charger section for 'vaillant-ebus' and a vehicle section for 'vaillant-ebus_vehicle' have to be added to evcc.yaml.
-If an energy meter like Shelly 3EM is present for the Vaillant heatpump, then a meter section has to be added to evcc.yaml as well.
-The vaillant-ebus charger, the vaillant-ebus_vehicle vehicle and the energy meter have to be combinated as a loadpoint in the yaml file.
+To use this extension a charger section for 'vaillant-ebus' and a vehicle section for 'vaillant-ebus_vehicle' have to be added to evcc.yaml. evcc is able to read the current power consumption of the heat pump via ebusd and to display it in the web interface.
+Thus no external metering device like Shelly 3EM is necessary.
+(But if an energy meter like Shelly 3EM is present for the Vaillant heatpump and shall be used, then a meter section has to be added to evcc.yaml as well.
+The vaillant-ebus charger, the vaillant-ebus_vehicle vehicle and the energy meter have to be combinated as a loadpoint in the yaml file.)

 The vaillant-ebus charge module initiates a telnet connection to the ebusd which can reside on the same machine or on another machine in the local network.
 Via 'read' commands, information about the heat pump state is obtained.
 The vaillant-ebus_vehicle module is used to present some information like SoC (=current temperature) and TargetSoC (=temperature setpoint) to the loadpoint module of evcc.